-- Up to five 32-bit, 33-megahertz (MHz) Peripheral Component Interconnect (PCI) expansion cards. - One 32-bit AGP card.
-The expansion slot supports AGP 4x or 2x Pro50 modes operating at 1.5 volts (V).
+- 1 Up to five 32-bit, 33-megahertz (MHz) Peripheral Component Interconnect (PCI) expansion cards. - 1 One 32-bit AGP card.
+The expansion slot supports AGP 4x or 2x modes operating at 1.5-volts (V).

-See "Expansion Card Types" for examples of these cards.
+See "Expansion Cards" for examples of these cards.

-- NOTE: 3.3-volt-only AGP cards are not supported.
-The AGP connector on the system board is keyed so that these cards will not fit into your computer. - NOTE: To meet PC99 Workstation requirements, your Dell computer uses only PCI expansion slots.
+NOTE: To meet PC99 system requirements, your Dell computer uses only PCI expansion slots.
 Industry-Standard Architecture (ISA) expansion cards are not supported.
-This is an industry standard for ease-of-use. - NOTICE: Before disconnecting a peripheral from the system or removing a component from the system board, verify that the standby power indicator on the system board has turned off.
-To locate this indicator, see "System Board Components."
+This is an industry standard for ease-of-use.

+NOTICE: Before disconnecting a peripheral device from the computer, wait 10 to 20 seconds after disconnecting the computer from its electrical outlet.
+Before removing a component from the system board, verify that the standby power light on the system board has turned off.
+To locate this light, see 0 System Board Comp onents.

-Expansion Card Types
+Expansion Cards